Skip to content

 Each loan officer also has their own hosted review page via TestimonialTree, which lists all their past customer reviews.

-While they are not Better Business Bureau accredited, they do have an A+ BBB rating.
-However, their customer review rating on the BBB website is less than 2 stars.
+While they are not Better Business Bureau accredited, they do have an ‘A’ BBB rating.

 As always, try to find your specific loan officer’s reviews for the best indication of quality of service, experience, etc.